-I then used the Tuxedo black ink to stamp two of the sweet little mermaids, the big rock and the seahorse onto more Neenah Solar White card.
-I added the tiny starfish to the girl mermaid’s hair.
+Then I used the Tuxedo black ink to stamp two of the sweet little mermaids, the big rock and the seahorse onto more Neenah Solar White card.
+And I added the tiny starfish to the girl mermaid’s hair.

-I coloured everything in with a mixture of Spectrum Noir, Copic and Promarker alcohol markers.
+Everything was colour in with a mixture of Spectrum Noir, Copic and Promarker alcohol markers.
 I used the clear blender pen to create a “scaly” look on the mermaid tails and the biggest fish.
-I cut out the mermaids leaving a very thin white border because I rather like this “sticker cut” look.
+Then I cut out the mermaids leaving a very thin white border because I rather like this “sticker cut” look.

 Next I used both of the circle dies to cut a frame from Hunkeydory Gold Miri card.
 To make this look a bit more like a porthole I added Bright Gold Dovecraft 3D Pearl Effects around the edge: they are supposed to be the rivets.

 I used the smaller die as a template to cut a circle from acetate (recycled from Christmas packaging) I drew around the outside of the die with a black Sharpy pen, then cut it out with scissors.
 Some sorts of acetate will cut fine with dies, others just seem to bend and stretch rather than cut through.
 Had this acetate been ok to cut, I would have done so using the larger circle die.